Dipnorhynchus

-Dipnorhynchus was a primitive lungfish, but still it had features that set it apart from other sarcopterygians.
+The species D.' lehmanii from Germany was formerly placed in this genus, but has more recently been moved to its own genus, Westollrhynchus.Dipnorhynchus was a primitive lungfish, but still it had features that set it apart from other sarcopterygians.
 Its skull lacked the joint that divided the skull in two in rhipidists and coelacanths.
 Instead, it was a solid bony structure similar to that of the first tetrapods.
 Instead of cheek teeth, Dipnorhynchus had tooth-like plates on the palate and lower jaw.
 Also like land vertebrates, the palate was fused with the brain case.
 It was relatively large for a lungfish, measuring 90 cm in length.
+D. cathlesae, the only member of the subgenus Placorhynchus, could grow to particularly large sizes.